Pocket lighters are there for a reason

-“Okaaay…” There certainly is a catch that I’m missing.
-I search his face for any hint, but his features are unreadable, so I reach out for the match in his fingers.
+“Okaaay…” I’m certainly missing the catch.
+I search his face for any hint of what he really means, but his features are unreadable.
+So, I reach out for the match in his fingers.

 Uncle Vlad pulls his hand away.
 “No. With your mind.”

-Aaaaand there it is.
+Aaaaand, there it is.
 My stomach slides to my feet.
 Vladimir Dracula can burn a city to ashes with only his will.
-He juggles fireballs while he’s deep in thought, and in the past ten years he hasn’t use a match to light the fireplace a single time.
+He juggles fireballs while deep in thought, and in the past ten years, he hasn’t used a match to light the fireplace once.

 I, on the other hand, believe that pocket lighters are there for a reason.
-I have never ever done anything halfway close to this with my mind.
+I have never done anything even halfway close to this with my mind.
+Ever.

 All right.
 Get your shit together, Quentin.
-This can’t be so tough.
-I take a deep breath through my nose, push up the sleeves of my white hoodie, lean forward with my elbows braced on my knees, and concentrate on the tiny red head of the match.
-My hands ball to fists, my molars grind against each other, my eyes may pop out any second, but the damn little toothpick won’t go up in flames.
+This can’t be so hard.
+I take a deep breath through my nose, push up the sleeves of my white hoodie, lean forward with my elbows braced on my knees, and concentrate on the tiny, red head of the match.
+My hands ball into fists, my molars grind against each other, and my eyes may pop out any second, but the damn little stick won’t go up in flames.

 I glare at it with more intensity.
 The muscles in my neck cramp from the effort.
-Heck, with this much of channeled will power, I should already be shooting laser from my eyes.
+Heck, with this much channeled power, I should be shooting lasers from my eyes.
 Fire!
 I command.
 Burn!
-Burn, you stupid little bastard!
+Burn, you little shit!
 Burn, burn, burn!

-A grim smile creeps to my uncle’s face.
-“I think if you do whatever you’re doing just a little harder, you’ll detonate right there on the spot.”
+A grim smile creeps across my uncle’s face.
+“If you do whatever it is you’re doing just a little longer, you’ll likely detonate right there on the spot.”

 Letting go of all the tension in my body, I slump back.
 “Yeah, very funny!”